lmoecher/my_projects/html/html_basics/elements/README.md

 * This example contains six elements (html, head, title, body, h1, and p1).
 * "html" is the root element which defines the entire HTML document.
-*  An "end tag" is needed on each for it to be displayed correctly
+*  An "end tag" is needed on each for it to be displayed correctly.

 #